cul-it/cul-folio-analytics/metadb/canned_reports/MCR134/README.md

 <br>-- 7-17-24: updated fund sort for Course Reserves (7311, 7342, 7370, p7358) - changed to Interdisciplinary finance group for FY2025
 <br>-- 7-25-24: added the original filter statements back in, and corrected the CASE WHEN sort for funds
 <br>-- 1-24-25: replaced derived tables with primary tables by adding the derivations for each as subqueries (finance_transaction_invoices, instance_languages, po_lines_locations)
+<br>-- 7-29-25: used coalesce function to provide a title in cases where index_title is null